MrLixm/opscripting/doc/tools-library.md

 ### content

-The registering process will except one thing : a package whose namespace list all the `katananodling.nodebase.CustomToolNode` subclasses that must be registered.
+The registering process will except one thing : a package whose namespace list all the `katananodling.entities.CustomToolNode` subclasses that must be registered.

 So all we have to do will be to subclass `CustomToolNode`.
 But this class is actually a "general" class made for any kind of tool.
 In our case we will